The Explore North Thailand Tour – fifteen days

 129 km, total driving time 2,5 hours

 Your guide and driver will meet you at the hotel for your Explore North Thailand Tour.
-Drive to Chomthong, where we will turn off towards Doi Inthanon, the highest mountain of Thailand.
-Doi Inthanon is a national park with great nature trails and thundering waterfalls, the first but not last highlight on our explore North Thailand tour.
+Drive to Chomthong, where we will turn off towards Doi Inthanon, the highest mountain in Thailand.
+Doi Inthanon is a national park with excellent nature trails and thundering waterfalls, the first but not last highlight on our explore North Thailand tour.

-Our first stop will be the most popular falls of the park, the Vachirathan Waterfall.
+Our first stop will be the most famous waterfall in the park, the Vachirathan Waterfall.
 From there, we will continue to the summit of the mountain, where we will visit the shrine of King Inthawichayanon, after which the mountain is named.
 After that, we will walk the short Angka Nature Trail.
-Next are the two Royal Chedis, which were constructed in honor of the late King Bhumibol Adulyadej and his wife Queen Sirikit.
+Next are the two Royal Chedis, which were constructed in honor of the late King Bhumibol Adulyadej and his wife, Queen Sirikit.
 It is a popular destination for local tourists.

 We will spend the night in a bungalow in the village.

 Day 2 Doi Inthanon – Khun Yuam